 How to make vegan corn chowder in the Instant Pot

-- To begin, press the “saute” button on your Instant Pot.
+Step 1.
+Press the “saute” button on your Instant Pot.
 Adjust to “normal” (medium heat) and add the olive oil.
 Saute the diced onion, celery, and carrots in the Instant Pot for 5 minutes.
 Add the garlic and jalapeno, sauteing for 1 more minute.

-- Carefully remove the lid and turn the Instant Pot back to “saute” on “normal”.
+Step 3.
+Carefully remove the lid and turn the Instant Pot back to “saute” on “normal”.
 Add in the flour and liquid slurry, whisking to combine.
 Continue to heat for 2-3 minutes, until the soup is sufficiently thickened.
 Add additional slurry and saute longer if you prefer a thicker soup.
 The soup will thicken further as it cools.

-- 16 ounces frozen sweet corn
+- 16 ounces sweet corn frozen or fresh

 - 1 and 1/2 pounds red potatoes, cubed (skins on)